-Analysis | Hunter Biden’s alleged laptop: an explainer
+Analysis | Hunter Biden’s alleged laptop: An explainer

 Andrew Bates, a Biden campaign spokesman, said a review of Biden’s schedules from 2015 finds no record of any such meeting.
 Officials who worked for Biden at the time told The Fact Checker that no such meeting took place.

-“I was with the vice president in all of his meetings on Ukraine,” said Michael Carpenter, Biden’s foreign policy advisor in 2015.
+“I was with the vice president in all of his meetings on Ukraine,” said Michael Carpenter, Biden’s foreign policy adviser in 2015.
 “He never met with this guy.
 In fact I had never heard of this guy until the New York Post story broke.”

 The New York Post article also cites an email from Pozharskyi to Hunter Biden saying he was “going to share this information with the US embassy here in Kyiv, as well as the office of Mr Amos Hochstein in the States.”

-“I know for a fact he never contacted me or my office,” said Hochstein, who at the time worked closely with Biden as Special Envoy and Coordinator for International Energy Affairs.
+“I know for a fact he never contacted me or my office,” said Hochstein, who at the time worked closely with Biden as special envoy and coordinator for international energy affairs.
 “I provided every record to the Senate investigation and no mention of this guy was ever made, no emails, no correspondence.
 I know almost every player in the energy sector in Ukraine.
 I never met this guy.”

 Carpenter said that the vice president wouldn’t have had a meeting with a company executive.
 "He was the vice president of the United States,” he said.
 “He met with prime ministers.”